 Given the risks of not resting and the massive health benefits of getting enough sleep, it's probably one of society's biggest mistakes in not making it a cultural focal point.

 Sleep is as important as diet and exercise - Sometimes it's more important.

-be performing well.
 Without the necessary rest, you can reduce your cerebral effectiveness or even decay the state of your mental health.

-Your Happiness May Depend On Your Levels Of Rest
+Your Happiness May Depend On Rest Levels

-Without adequate rest, you will almost certainly not be able to enjoy the normal level of memory recall, fast reflexes and mathematical calculations that you are used to.
+Without adequate rest, you will almost certainly not be able to enjoy the normal level of memory recall, fast reflexes, and the ability to perform mathematical calculations that you are used to.

 You'd be surprised just how much work your brain does in a day.
 Well, some of you at least.

 1. Lack Of Sleep Contributes To Depression

-There's a massive link between depression and lack of sleep which implies that simply increasing your restful sleep every night could go a long way towards gaining a more positive disposition on life and helping to fight depression.
+There's a massive link between depression and lack of sleep which implies that simply increasing your restful sleep every night could go a long way towards gaining a more positive disposition in life and helping to fight depression.

-Clearly this issue is a serious one.
+Clearly, this issue is a serious one

 2. Headaches & Migraines

 The necessary absence of consciousness and the concomitant lack of neurological activity is an important part of the human brain's downtime.

 When there is a clear lack of sleep, the excess stimulus may be a major factor in the cause of migraines and headaches.

-For migraine sufferers, the need for sleep is probably something they've been well educated on in the search to eliminate such a painful affliction (I should know, I'm a long term migraine sufferer).
+For migraine sufferers, the need for sleep is probably something they've been well educated on in the search to eliminate such a painful affliction (I should know, I'm a long-term migraine sufferer).

 Or course, once you're keenly aware of the link between not getting enough rest, you'll also likely start regimenting your sleep a little better in order to avoid a poor night of sleep